 I’m a terrible painter.
 Or, maybe I’m not.
 I’m really not sure, but I am certain I won’t be winning any awards.
-I’ve never taken a class, I couldn’t tell you what delineates a classical artist from a regular old artist, and I have to admit I’m not all that moved by Picasso.
+I’ve never taken a class, I couldn’t tell you what delineates a classical artist from a contemporary artist, and I have to admit I’m not all that moved by Picasso.

 Maybe that’s why, when I feel disconnected and wrong, or when I feel lost and alone, or when I feel like the world is the scariest place I could ever imagine… I paint.
 Or write.
 Or draw.
 Or decorate.
 Or glue pennies to a table.
 I feel like I can get out of my head and out of my body and empty myself.
 I can imagine my arms or legs or fingers or whatever just floating free, at the whim of the universal force of creation, like clumsy, fleshy paintbrushes.
 And in those moments I experience myself differently, I experience LIFE differently.